offbyone/ideas/content/old/events/burning-building.md

 Nifty stuff, this whole "Fire" thing.

-| Updates inside\...
+Updates inside...

-|
-| Turns out that the fire was, in fact, confined to the balcony of the suite.
+Turns out that the fire was, in fact, confined to the balcony of the suite.
 Hockey equipment + careless smoker == no hockey equipment + lots of smoke.

 You live, you learn, I guess.